 WE'VE BEEN WORKING ON THE RAILROAD!
 Our project to safely store much of our collection in two new trolley car storage buildings above elevation 13 feet is quickly coming to fruition.
-With the two buildings now complete, since the winter we have been working diligently to raise the remaining funds to purchase and install the needed track and electric overhead wire.
+With the two buildings now complete, we have been working diligently to purchase and install the needed track and electric overhead wire.
 Trackwork from the existing railway to the new building site continues to make headway as we have connected two tracks and are making progress on others with our volunteer crew and the assistance of the Gateway Community College Railroad Engineering Technology practicum students.
 Your support enables us to continue this essential work.
 Thank you!

 Our track construction progress has been remarkably rapid for an all-volunteer crew.
 Follow along with our progress in the Elevating the Collection photo gallery as work continues.
 You can learn more about Elevating the Collection below.

 The Bricks Drive has offically closed.
 More information will be forthcoming about where the inscribed bricks will be placed.
 If you purchased a brick, Thank You for helping us Elevate the Collection!